mapillary/mapillary-js/doc/docs/extension/webgl-custom-renderer.md

 ### `onReference`

 While we will only operate in a small area around the cube with our renderer, MapillaryJS operates on global earth scale.
 For different reasons, e.g. to ensure numeric stability by keeping topocentric coordinates sufficiently small, MapillaryJS will sometimes update its internal reference geo coordinate used to convert coordinates from geodetic to local topocentric reference.
 Whenever it updates the reference, it will notify our renderer by calling the ICustomRenderer.[onReference](/api/interfaces/viewer.icustomrenderer#onreference) method so that we can act accordingly and recalculate our translation and assign a new `modelMatrix` our cube.
-This does not mean the the cube moves relative to the street imagery, but instead that the earth sphere that MapillaryJS operates on has been rotated and that we need to adjust everything that we want to render accordingly.
+This does not mean the the cube moves relative to the street imagery.
+Instead, the earth sphere that MapillaryJS operates on has been rotated and we need to adjust everything we want to render accordingly.

 ```js
 class WebGLCubeRenderer {